River Friendly Lawn Care: (click on the links below to learn more)

 Winter Continue shredding remaining leaves into lawn.

-River-Friendly Landscaping information was developed by FRWA staff and partly supported by a grant from the National Park Foundation through the generous support of the Coca-Cola Company – and – from by the National Fish & Wildlife Foundation’s Long Island Sound Futures Fund – and – the Werth Family Foundation
+River-Friendly Landscaping information was developed by FRWA staff and partly supported by a grant from the National Park Foundation through the generous support of the Coca-Cola Company – and – from the National Fish & Wildlife Foundation’s Long Island Sound Futures Fund – and – the Werth Family Foundation